Dqy719/dqy719/_pages/about.md

-I'm looking for a full-time role after graduation, ideally in GTM engineering, sales automation, or an AI-adjacent product role where the work involves building the pipes.
+I'm looking for a full-time role after graduation, ideally in GTM engineering, sales automation, or an AI-adjacent product role where the work involves building the GTM system pipelines.
 If your team's building at the intersection of language models and go-to-market, and it sounds like our thinking lines up, let's grab coffee!